 All questions regarding your application must be submitted

-through the e-tender messaging system or by calling our Helpdesk
+through the e-tender messaging system or by calling us using this

 Before calling please review the online tutorials available.